 Ash and I have both scuba-dived on the reef.
 But it’s equally enjoyable to simply snorkel through the water and between the marine life.

-Scuba dive, snorkel or take a ride on a glass bottom boat.
+Scuba dive, snorkel or take a ride on a glass-bottom boat.
 There are many ways to experience this incredible natural wonder.

-Whilst still a magnificent place to visit, global warming and reckless tourism have damaged the reef.
+Whilst still a magnificent place to visit, global warming and reckless tourism has damaged the reef.
 When booking a tour make sure that the operator is environmentally responsible (many of them will state this on their website).

 How to get there: Most tours leave from Cairns or Port Douglas.
 A few hours on the reef should be more than enough.